Last updated: 28 June 2021

 Update for centres delivering ASDAN programmes

-Personal Development Programmes (PDP) and Preparing for Adulthood (PfA) moderation
+Personal Development Programmes (PDP) and Preparing for Adulthood (PfA) awarding summer 2021

-Centres that are eligible for Direct Certification Status (DCS) have been sent an email requesting them to enter learners for awarding and certification using the DCS method.
-You can check your centre’s eligibility for DCS here if you think that your centre is eligible for DCS but has not received an email from us to confirm this.
+If you are a centre that is eligible for Direct Certification Status (DCS) you will have been sent an email asking you to enter your learners for awarding and certification using this facility.
+If you are a centre that thinks you are eligible for DCS but have not received the email you can check your eligibility here.

-Please email email@example.com by Friday 5 June if you would like to arrange a PDP or PfA moderation for your learners this term.
-We will be in touch to inform you of the next steps as soon as possible.
+For all other centres that have been able to meet the minimum evidence requirements please confirm to us in writing by email if you would like to arrange a PDP moderation and or a PfA moderation for your learners this term.
+We will then be in touch to inform you of the next steps as soon as possible.

 Thank you for your continued patience and support.
-Please be assured we are committed to providing you with all the guidance you need to support your learners to receive their awards this summer wherever possible
+Please be assured we are committed to providing you with all the guidance you need to support your learners to receive their awards this summer.

 Please note that certificates for Short Courses and Key Steps can be downloaded in pdf format free of charge from our website.